Rupa830904/Project-Portfolio4-Studyalongcultureschool/README.md

 **EPIC 3 - Course**

 The course epic is for all stories that relate to the creating, editing and viewing of courses.
-This allows for regular users to view menus and for admin to manage them with a simple UI interface.
+This allows for regular users to view courses and for admin to manage them with a simple UI interface.

 **EPIC 4 - Booking**